dylanwebbc/GolfPredictionModel/README.txt

 Instructions for Prediction:
   Create a new csv file with a single column titled "Name" and copy and paste field data from pgatour.com into that column
-    (names will be pasted in the form "last, first" and later automatically formatted to "first last") Run predictionModel from the golfpredictionmodel.py file
+    (names must be pasted in the form "last, first") Run predictionModel from the golfpredictionmodel.py file
-    (arguments: name of the csv file of names, tournament ID, year, boolean for weighting by past year) Manually fill any missing values (marked by 0s) for betting odds in the prediction_rf.csv file Run golfgammapoisson.R
+    (arguments: name of the csv file of names, tournament ID, boolean for weighting by past year) Manually fill any missing values (marked by 0s) for betting odds in the prediction_rf.csv file Run golfgammapoisson.R

+Note: when you want to predict for tournaments in a new year, simply name a new column in the tournaments.csv file and proceed like normal